ogundare-eben/git-github-2/README.md

 # git-github-2
-Edureka tutorila on git as a DVCS
+Edureka tutorial on git as a DVCS
+Still testing my github with git